Voilà

 The application is served in two modes:

-• Development: as a Jupyter Notebook extension (default).
+• Development: as a Jupyter Lab extension (default).

 • Production: as a standalone application, by specifying a Jupyter Notebook via the Notebook parameter.

-For information on how to use the Dependencies parameter, please refer to the Initialization - Bash script, Initialization - Conda packages, and Initialization - pip packages section of the documentation.
+For information on how to use the Initialization parameter, please refer to the Initialization - Bash script, Initialization - Conda packages, and Initialization - pip packages section of the documentation.

 Note